tezw21/BGS-Tally/README.md

 # BGS-Tally
 A simple plugin for EDMC to count BGS work

+# Please Note that this version has been Deprecated
+New version with more features at BGS Tally V2(

 # Installation
 Download the [latest release](https://github.com/tezw21/BGS-Tally/releases/tag/1.2.3) of BGS Tally
  - In EDMC, on the Plugins settings tab press the “Open” button.
 This reveals the plugins folder where this app looks for plugins.